 - Where a berth is not available for a vessel the next largest berth will be allocated and the rental will be calculated based on the size of the berth not the vessel

-- Vessels location is at the discretion of the Manager and may be relocated if necessary
+- Vessel location is at the discretion of the Manager and the vessel may be relocated if necessary

 - Interest will be charged on rental arrears